wchristi0101/wikipage/README.md

 # wikipage
 Given a wiki page URL, gives data related to it

 Code is generated from OpenAPI 3.0.
-You can find documentation in the documentation folder or at https://app.swaggerhub.com/apis/VoithAPI/WikipediaAPI/1.0.1
+You can find documentation in the documentation folder or : [html2-documentation-generated.zip](https://github.com/wchristi0101/wikipage/files/6683217/html2-documentation-generated.zip)

 To run the server goto ~/go-server-server-generated and run go run main.go